-If the data is maintained in electronic format and is requested to be electronic format, then it may be provided in that medium.
-This does not mean that the City will provide the data in an electronic format or program that is different from the format in which the city maintains he data.
+If the data is maintained in electronic format and is requested to be electronic format, then it must be provided in that medium.
+This does not mean that the City will provide the data in an electronic format or program that is different from what the City has.